Join us for the SWTHA Triannual

 Thank you to AMERIND for providing the Region VIII Scholarship Funds!

-Tribal Housing Departments
+SWTHA Membership for Tribal Housing Departments and Associate Members

 SWTHA also offers Associate Membership for Organizations seeking to support tribal housing, and/or provide products or services to the member tribal housing programs.
 Associate Members consist of public interest groups, businesses, suppliers, commercial vendors, service providers, and Federal and state recognized tribes and government housing agencies not eligible for voting membership.
 For more information, check out the Associate Member Page.